kubos/kubos/docs/architecture-overview.rst

 Gateway
 ~~~~~~~

-A gateway is any hardware device that provides an external communication connection for the satellite.
+A gateway is any hardware device that provides an external communication mechanism for the satellite.
 This ranges from a desktop serial connection to an in-flight radio link through a ground station.

 Gateway API